You Can Repurpose Your Existing Skills To Start A Business, Without Throwing Away Your Years Of Experience.

 What problems around you in the community in the world that you are living where you feel this need that you want to help create solutions for?

-The most valuable thing you can help with is the thing you’re most passionate to solve, and it’s also extremely valuable to someone else.
+The most valuable thing you can help with is the thing you’re most passionate about to solve, and it’s also extremely valuable to someone else.

 Always remember that not everyone knows what you know.
 What may feel easy for you may not be easy for other people and that is the sweet spot of a great business idea.